LLagu/RustiCo-V/README.md

 # RustiCo-V
 Simple C compiler written in Rust.
-The assembly generated will be RISC-V assembly.
+The assembly generated is RISC-V assembly.

 This is a personal project to learn compiler basics.
+Full of TODOs and temporary solutions.
-Both lexer and parser are written from scratch.
+Lexer, parser and assembler generator are written from scratch.
 Currently the only supported type of programs are of type:
 ```
 int main() {